Fáilte chuig gaa.ie - suíomh oifigiúil CLG

 The club has successfully engaged with the Northern Ireland Department of infrastructure to construct a cycle/walking path from the village down to the pitch and it’s easy to imagine that will be a very busy thoroughfare given the health of the club’s underage structures.

-This year alone, the boy’s U-16 footballers have won the Antrim all-county championship as well as the Breslin Cup, while the club’s minor footballers won the Antrim ‘B’ Championship and the Laverty Cup.
+This year alone, the boy’s U-16 footballers have won the Antrim all-county championship as well as the Breslin Cup, while the club’s minor footballers won the Antrim ‘B’ Championship and a south-west regional cup.

 Cyclists prepare to take off for PG100 fundraiser organised by The Friends of Portglenone GAC.